 This Educational Discovery Center is part of the larger Papahanaumokuakeo Marine National Monument in the atolls and archipelagos near Hawaii.

-The monument is “one of the largest marine conservation areas in the world,” and the discovery center provides an educational experience for visitors on the island.
+The monument is “one of the largest marine conservation areas in the world.”
+Also, the discovery center provides an educational experience for visitors on the island.

-The Educational Discovery Center is just one of the ways that visitors can learn about the work being done to preserve Hawaiian fish, coral, and other endangered organisms.
+The Educational Discovery Center is just one way that visitors can learn about the work being done to preserve Hawaiian fish, coral, and other endangered organisms that make up Hawaii’s vibrant marine life.

 3. PANA `EWA RAINFOREST ZOO AND GARDENS

-If you have a little one who loves the zoo, this would be a wonderful place to check out!
+If you have a little one who loves the zoo, this would be a wonderful place for them to visit!

 Pana ‘Ewa Rainforest Zoo and Gardens is a 12-acre natural tropical rainforest zoo located in Hilo.